lichenaut/PlantNerfer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;restrict-to-worlds: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- "world_nether" <br>

-Oak saplings have poor rates normally, but in the biome group "second-group" they have an overall growth rate of 100.
+Oak saplings have poor mechanics normally, but in the biome group "second-group" they have an overall growth rate of 100.
 In the biome group "TestGroup", they can't be placed, ruling out its biomes.

 ### Can Place